Christmas in Ukraine

 In Ukraine, Christmas celebrations traditionally start on Christmas Eve, (which is now 24 December) and last until 6 January, the date of the celebration of the baptism of Jesus, known in Ukraine as Vodokhreshche or Yordan, according to the Gregorian calendar and Revised Julian calendar by the Orthodox Church of Ukraine (OCU), the Catholic Church in Ukraine (including the Latin and Greek Catholics) and Ukrainian Protestants.

 The Ukrainian Orthodox Church of the Moscow Patriarchate (except for the Romanian parishes) and some parishes of the OCU celebrate Christmas according to the Julian calendar, so the Gregorian holidays last from 6 January to 19 January.

 Christmas was largely erased from the Ukrainian calendar for much of the 20th century due to the Soviet Union's anti-religious policies, but many of its traditions survived and are being revived again.
 In 2023, for the first time since 1917, Christmas Day in Ukraine was officially on 25 December.

 History

-In Ukraine, the Christmas holiday became the official celebration with the baptism of Rus' ordered by Prince Vladimir in the year 988.
+In Ukraine, the Christmas holiday became the official celebration with the baptism of Rus' ordered by Prince Vladimir in 988.
 However, given the early Christian community of Kievan Rus', the celebration may have a longer history.

+During the mid-19th century celebrations of Christmas Eve in Ukraine included a traditional supper consisting of dishes such as kutia, uzvar, knyshes, pyrizhky (with poppy seed, potato and other fillings), as well as three fish dishes (borshch, tovchenyky and fried fish).
+The end of Nativity Fast was associated with dishes like cabbage soup and noodles with meat.